awsdocs/aws-codedeploy-user-guide/doc_source/monitoring-sns-event-notifications-json-format.md

-# JSON Data Formats for CodeDeploy Triggers<a name="monitoring-sns-event-notifications-json-format"></a>
+# JSON data formats for CodeDeploy triggers<a name="monitoring-sns-event-notifications-json-format"></a>

 You can use the JSON output that is created when a trigger for a deployment or instance is activated in a custom notification workflow, such as sending messages to Amazon SQS queues or invoking a function in AWS Lambda\.

 **Note**
 This guide does not address how to configure notifications using JSON\.
-For information about using Amazon SNS to send messages to Amazon SQS queues, see [Sending Amazon SNS Messages to Amazon SQS Queues](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToSQS.html)\.
-For information about using Amazon SNS to invoke a Lambda function, see [Invoking Lambda Functions Using Amazon SNS Notifications](https://docs.aws.amazon.com/sns/latest/dg/sns-lambda.html)\.
+For information about using Amazon SNS to send messages to Amazon SQS queues, see [Sending Amazon SNS messages to Amazon SQS queues](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToSQS.html)\.
+For information about using Amazon SNS to invoke a Lambda function, see [Invoking Lambda functions using Amazon SNS notifications](https://docs.aws.amazon.com/sns/latest/dg/sns-lambda.html)\.

 The following examples show the structure of the JSON output available with CodeDeploy triggers\.